 Before doing any manual-handling job, think carefully about the task itself.
 Are you lifting, lowering, carrying, pushing, or pulling?
 Will you need to twist, reach, or work on stairs or uneven ground?

 The acronym TILE starts with the task from “T”— because how you handle an activity depends entirely on what it involves.
 Ask yourself: can the task be avoided, redesigned, or shared with someone else?
-Taking a moment to plan can prevent strain, slips, and injuries later on.
+Taking a moment to plan can prevent strain, slips and injuries later on.

 I: Individual — Why Does the Person Matter?